hunterjackson/docs/source/rethink.rst

     The fields specified as the primary keys must be in the SELECT clause or all fields must be selected

-The sink will try and create the table at start up if a schema for the topic is found in the Schema Registry.
+The Sink will try and create the table at start up if a schema for the topic is found in the Schema Registry.
 If no schema is found the table is created when the first record is received for the topic.

 Configurations